Other sensors

 emonPi2_temperature_inputs.png

-The DS18B20 input is connected to GPIO17 on the RaspberryPi via the GPIO connection header.
-It is also connected to digital PIN_PB4 on the AVR128DB48 microcontroller for use in transmitter mode with the emonLibCM library only (not standard).
+The DS18B20 input is connected to GPIO17 on the RaspberryPi via the GPIO connection header. *It is also connected to digital PIN_PB4 on the AVR128DB48 microcontroller for use in transmitter mode as part of an emonTx5.

 Pulse counting